rfjakob/gocryptfs/README.md

  * The one exceptions generic/035.
 This is a limitation in go-fuse, check out https://github.com/hanwen/go-fuse/issues/55 for details.
 * However, gocryptfs needs more real-world testing - please report any issues via github.
+* Only Linux operation has been tested.
+Help wanted for a Mac OS X port.

 Install
 -------